ansdyi/mobile_catalogue/README.md

 # mobile_catalogue
-this apk named De' Ans Catalogue by Anisa Damayanti, S.Kom. first project final exam for 7th grade in univ using javascript react-native for script & google firebase for database
+this apk called De' Ans Catalogue by Anisa Damayanti, S.Kom. the complete code of the second final exam project that i made for 7th grade in univ. using JavaScript react-native for script & google Firebase for database